eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 Robert Spark highlighted a [datatracker mechanism](https://mailarchive.ietf.org/arch/msg/wgchairs/DA-fWpq_nsy_5kPhJEheBlyaaqI/) to add a reference to a GitHub repository or organization using the `github_repo` or `github_org` tag, respectively.

+Martin Thompson created the [i-d-template](https://github.com/martinthomson/i-d-template) repository can be used to setup a GitHub repository for an I-D.

 Spencer Dawkins pointed out the RFC editor's ability to [inline errata](https://mailarchive.ietf.org/arch/msg/edm/ku3cd5xTla7tbtohVYWWW7-XTIg/) and noted that something similar could be done to point to code.

+Adam Roach played in important role in enabling the RFC editor's ability to [inline errata](https://mailarchive.ietf.org/arch/msg/edm/ku3cd5xTla7tbtohVYWWW7-XTIg/).

 Mark Nottingham provided an illustrative examples of how the [QUIC](https://github.com/quicwg/base-drafts/wiki/Implementations) working group uses wiki pages to track early implementations.

-Many opther people shared thoughts on the email lists for [WG Chairs](https://mailarchive.ietf.org/arch/browse/wgchairs/) and [EDM](https://mailarchive.ietf.org/arch/browse/edm/) about how to make it easier to find code.
+Many other people shared thoughts on the email lists for [WG Chairs](https://mailarchive.ietf.org/arch/browse/wgchairs/) and [EDM](https://mailarchive.ietf.org/arch/browse/edm/) about how to make it easier to find code.
 These helped shape the practices outlined in this document.